Header Banner

-How To: Post Tweets & Facebook Status Updates with a Voicemail
+How to Post Tweets & Facebook Status Updates with a Voicemail

 Facebook will let you do pretty much anything via a text message, but unless you still have a flip phone, it's more of a novelty than actually useful.